qmlhunter/Windows-Activation-Dodger/README.md

 Architecture: 32Bit + 64 Bit

-Operating systems: Windows 10 only
+Operating systems: Windows 10 + Windows 7 (Instead of a watermark windows 7 sends popups and reminders for you to activate)

 Minimum specs: You can probably run it on a potato